Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

     enable_chaining: true
 ```

-### Whitelist an Application Pool for Instrumentation
+### Whitelist an application pool for instrumentation

-The following configuration excludes all application pools except `ExampleAppPool` and `Fabrikam` from instrumentation by the .NET Agent.
-This can help improve performance on applications you do not wish to analyze.
+The following configuration excludes all application pools except `ExampleAppPool` and `Fabrikam` from instrumentation by the .NET agent.
+This can help improve performance on applications you don't want to analyze.

 ```
 agent: